Imad Mughniyeh: Arrest warrants and attempted assassination

 Various law and intelligence enforcement agencies attempted to capture Mughniyeh.
 The United States tried to secure his capture in France in 1986, but were thwarted by French officials' refusal to arrest him.

 The United States tried to capture him several times afterward, beginning with a 1995 US special forces Delta Force operation that was put in place after the CIA was tipped off that Mughniyeh was flying a Middle East Airlines charter flight Airbus A310 from Khartoum to Beirut after a meeting with several Hezbollah leaders, and was scheduled to make a stop-over in Saudi Arabia.
 But Saudi security officers refused to allow the plane to make its stop-over, thwarting American attempts to arrest Mughniyeh.

 The following year, the U.S. Navy planned to seize him from a Pakistani ship in Doha, Qatar, but the operation was called off.
 The plan, dubbed Operation RETURN OX, was carried out by ships and sailors of Amphibious Squadron Three (USS Tarawa, USS Duluth, USS Rushmore), Marines of the 13th Marine Expeditionary Unit, and Navy SEALs assigned to the U.S. Fifth Fleet.
 The operation was underway, but was cancelled at the last minute when it could not be fully verified that Mughniyeh was on board the Pakistani ship.

 On 10 October 2001, Mughniyeh appeared on the initial list of the FBI's top 22 Most Wanted Terrorists, which was released to the public by President Bush, with a reward of up to $15 million offered for information leading to his arrest.
 The reward was later increased to $25 million.
 This reward remained outstanding as of 2006.
 Mughniyeh was on 42 countries' wanted lists.

 The Israeli intelligence service Mossad made numerous attempts to assassinate Mughniyeh.
 His brother Fuad, a car shop owner, was killed in a 1994 Beirut car bombing, and another brother, Jihad, was killed in a car-bombing assassination attempt on the life of Hezbollah founder Sheikh Fadlallah in 1985, the work of the CIA via the South Lebanese Army.
 Israel planned to assassinate Mughniyeh when he attended the funeral of his brother Fuad, but he failed to show up.

 Jeffrey Goldberg suggested that Mughniyeh, representing Hezbollah in Lebanon, attended a high-level meeting between Iranian President Mahmoud Ahmadinejad and Syrian President Bashar al-Assad.
-Mughniyeh knew that he was at the top of US military and CIA assassination lists.